 West Midlands AGM 2017 - Guest Speaker Christian WolmarThe 2017 branch AGM was held on Saturday 22nd April in Birmingham close to the Bull Street tram stop.
 The official business included receiving reports from officers and electing officers for 2017-18 including the officer posts of Chairman, Vice Chairman, Secretary and Treasurer and other committee members.
 William Whiting was re-elected as Chairman for the following year and Michael Tombs elected as Treasurer.
 The post of Secretary was left vacant at the AGM but at the following committee meeting Colin Major volunteered to stand-in for a year.

-In 2016 we were most disappointed that our invited guests Nigel Harris (Managing Editor of RAIL magazine) and Christian Wolmar (transport journalist, author and regular RAIL columnist and Railfuture's Honorary President) both had to withdraw at the last moment.
-Therefore we were pleased Christian was able to speak to our members and the public this year.
+In 2016 we were most disappointed that our invited guests Nigel Harris (Managing Editor of RAIL magazine) and Christian Wolmar (transport journalist, author and regular RAIL columnist, and Railfuture's Honorary President) both had to withdraw at the last moment.
+Therefore we were pleased Christian was able to speak to our members and the public in 2017.

 Please click HERE for more info.